mricon/b4/docs/contributor/prep.rst

 Enrolling an existing branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you've already started working on a set of commits without first
-preparing a topical branch using ``b4 prep -n``, you can enroll your
+running ``b4 prep -n``, you can enroll your existing branch to make it
-existing branch as well.
+"prep-tracked."

 For example, if you have a branch called ``my-topical-branch`` that was
 forked from ``master``, you can enroll it with b4::